MatiasJF/tokenisation-workshop/THEORY.md

 ### What is PushDrop?

-**PushDrop (BRC-48)** - "Pay to Push Drop" is an official BSV Blockchain standard that establishes a script template enabling "data-rich tokens on the Bitcoin SV blockchain, while still allowing for the representation of transfers of ownership."
+**PushDrop (BRC-48)** - "Pay to Push Drop" is an official BSV Blockchain standard that establishes a script template enabling "data-rich tokens on the BSV blockchain, while still allowing for the representation of transfers of ownership."

 According to BRC-48, PushDrop addresses the need for tokenization methods that surpass OP_RETURN limitations by allowing developers to embed arbitrary metadata within **spendable UTXOs**, facilitating improved scalability through graph-based token modeling.